The Sustainable Next Chapter of Your Unwanted Clothing

 A Sustainable Way to Purge Your Closet

-Who We Donate To:
+Where We Donate

 1. Winnetka Thrift Shop - 100% of the Winnetka Thrift Shop proceeds benefit Counseling Center of the North Shore and is only run by volunteers.